rthombs/xtasysum/README.md

 Burdisso, Tamara and Máximo Sangiácomo.
 2016.
 "Panel Time Series: Review of the Methodological Evolution." *The Stata Journal* 16(2): 424-442.

 Ditzen, Jan.
 2021.
-"Estimating Long-Run Effects and the Exponent of Cross-Sectional Dependence: An Update to xtdcce2." *The Stata Journal*, 21(3): 687-707.
+"Estimating Long-Run Effects and the Exponent of Cross-Sectional Dependence: An Update to xtdcce2." *The Stata Journal* 21(3): 687-707.

 Pesaran, M. Hashem.
 2015.
 "Testing Weak Cross-Sectional Dependence in Large Panels." *Econometric Reviews* 34(6-10): 1089–1117.